kevinwatson/rails-microservices-book/030-chapter-02.md

 #### XML

 XML (Extensible Markup Language) is a human-readable, text-based format.
 Like JSON, XML defines both the structure and the data in the same message body.
-It is a very popular choice for exchanging data over the Internet and between systems.
+XML is a popular choice for exchanging data over the Internet and between systems.

 ```xml
 <People>